TranscribeMe/Docs/docs/index.rst

 **Introduction**

-Once you :doc:`quickstarts/3_api_request`, you will receive your own, unique API key and client secret.
+Once you |location_link|, you will receive your own, unique API key and client secret.
 The key:

+.. |location_link| raw:: html

+   <a href="https://api-docs.transcribeme.com/en/latest/quickstarts/3_api_request.html">on this form</a>

 1. Uniquely identifies you.
 2. Allows you to generate a token that will give you access to upload recordings, create transcription orders and retrieve output.